ianto-cannon/clean-clipboard/README.md

 > Bob
 ```

-Now the email can be safely pasted into an AI tool without exposing personal email addresses.
+Now the text can be safely pasted into an AI tool without exposing personal email addresses.

 ---